ryuiro-kitsune/celadon.moe/source/stories/Shorts/Beatdown.md

 They had a decade and a half of ill-advised practice.
 They knew where and how to strike to sting not break, to smack not crack, to make a loud and impression noise with the other's sword and not with the other's mouth as they cried out in pain.

-The fact that it looked as deadly as it did was a testiment to there bond.
+The fact that it looked as deadly as it did was a testament to there bond.

 However it was an illusion that was shattered the moment one of them opened their mouth.